Campaign Finance Regulations: Disclosure Requirements

 Any person or entity expending funds to produce communication related to a City of Portland candidate election must comply with the regulations set forth in Code Section 2.10.

-I do not accept campaign contributions from entities, and I only accept contributions less than $579.
+I do not accept campaign contributions from entities as defined in city code, and I only accept contributions less than $579.
 What am I required to disclose on my communication?

 Code Section 2.10.030 requires communication to voters to include the names of any political committees (or other entities) that paid to provide or paid to present the communication.
 Even if a candidate’s principal campaign committee does not have dominant contributors, that candidate must still disclose their political committee if sufficient funds for the communication come from the committee.